Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 on the alternative road from Riversdale to Mossel Bay

-From Mossel Bay to George, we had to follow the N2 again because the alternative R101 was closed due to maintenance.
+From Mossel Bay to George, we had to follow the N2 again because the alternative, the R101, was closed for maintenance.
 There’s a short section of road with a view over the whole bay, but for the rest, it’s not the most scenic of the routes.

-Once in George, we took the famous Seven Passes Road, many local riders told us about it and we had great expectations.
+Once in George, we took the famous Seven Passes Road, which many local riders had told us about, and we had high expectations.

-Paved only at times, this route should be called 7 hills more than 7 passes.
+Paved only at times, this route should be called the 7 hills, more than seven passes.
 It’s the old road connecting George to Knysna, not a really easy place to reach in the past.

 The road goes through the lush forest (shade!), with several steep but short climbs followed by similar downhills, some corrugation makes it not super-enjoyable on fully loaded bikes, it’s tough very popular among local mountain bikers, and indeed we met a few friendly dudes.

-We must say that despite the great fame it did not seem so spectacular to us, besides the initial section through the forest, you will be surrounded by fields and farms, there are some good views but definitely not even close to what we have seen so far. and the traffic is practically non-existent so it is, however, a good alternative to the highway to Knysna.
+We must say that despite the great fame, it did not seem so spectacular to us.
+Besides the initial section through the forest, fields, and farms, there are some good views, but definitely not even close to what we have seen so far.
+And the traffic is practically non-existent, so it is, however, a good alternative to the highway to Knysna.

 We were hosted on a beautiful farm along the road, and our cottage was surrounded by vervet monkeys, the day after it rained and because of the work in progress, the road was a quagmire.

-So we took the Hoogekraal road which turned out to be surprisingly gorgeous, ranging on the hilltop with wide-open views over the forest, then coming down to an idyllic river, with even fewer cars than the 7 Passes.
+So we took the Hoogekraal road, which turned out to be surprisingly gorgeous, winding on the hilltop with wide-open views over the forest, then coming down to an idyllic river, with even fewer cars than the 7 Passes.

-This road leads to Sedgefield, just before the motorway N2 you can take a dirt road on the left that goes up to Knysna, be careful here as there are many logging tracks that are not really rideable, you’ll have to try to stay on the main one.
+This road leads to Sedgefield, just before the N2 motorway, you can take a dirt road on the left that goes up to Knysna.
+Be careful here, as many logging tracks are not really rideable; you’ll have to try to stay on the main one.

 Knysna